-Regardless of the drug used, each injection procedure carries a small risk (1 in 1000 patients) of serious complication including infection inside the eyeball (endophthalmitis) which can potentially result in total loss of vision if not treated promptly (see Information for Patients Under-Going Intravitreal Injections leaflet).
+Regardless of the drug is used, each injection procedure carries a small risk (1 in 1000 patients) of serious complication including infection inside the eyeball (endophthalmitis) which can potentially result in total loss of vision if not treated promptly (see Information for Patients Under-Going Intravitreal Injections leaflet).

-Ozurdex implant has associated risk of developing cataract (6 times more likely to develop cataract but can be treated with cataract surgery) and glaucoma i.e. raised pressure in the eye (about 1 in 4 patients needed eye drops for the pressure in their eye after 6 months and a very small number needed surgery to reduce the pressure in the eye).
+Ozurdex implant has associated risk of developing cataract (6 times more likely to develop cataract but can be treated with cataract surgery) and glaucoma i.e. raised pressure in the eye (about 1 in 4 patients needed eye drops for the pressure in their eye after 6 months and a very small number, needed surgery to reduce the pressure in the eye).

-There is a theoretical risk of blood clotting (strokes and heart attack) with anti-VEGF drugs though this has not been proven after many years’ experience of using these drugs in large numbers of patients.
 None of the injection treatments have been tested on pregnant women and therefore should be used with caution in women of child bearing age.